 - Application.
 Whenever Site Plan Review is required under the provisions of the VCOD an electronic application shall be submitted in accordance with forms and instructions provided by the Planning and Development Department. - i.
 Fee.
 [Reserved] - 2.
 Review.
 Site Plan Review shall be conducted by the Planning and Development Board. - i.
 Timeline.
 [Reserved] - 3.
 Grant of Permit.
 Site Plan approval shall be granted upon determination by the Planning and Development Board that the following conditions have been satisfied.
 The Planning and Development Board may impose reasonable conditions, at the expense of the applicant, to ensure that these conditions have been satisfied. - i.
-The Applicant has submitted the required fees and information as set forth in the City's requirements for Site Plan Review; and ii.
-The project as described in the application meets the development standards set forth in Section #.

-- 4. Site Plan approval shall be granted by a majority vote of the Planning and Development Board. - 5.
-Approval shall be good for a period of three years.
+The Applicant has submitted the required fees and information as set forth in the City's requirements for Site Plan Review; and - ii.
+The project as described in the application meets the development standards set forth in Section #. - 4.
+Site Plan approval shall be granted by a majority vote of the Planning and Development Board. - 5.
+Site Plan approval under this Section # shall lapse if substantial use thereof or construction thereunder has not begun within 36 months following the grant of the Site Plan approval.